: He's afraid. Ever since Prince Humperdinck fired him, his confidence has shattered. Miracle Max

 - The Knights Who Say Ni in Monty Python and the Holy Grail have this effect by saying... well, by saying "ni".
 Also used later by the heroes in order to demand the shrubbery requested by the Knights, and also an example of Cool and Unusual Punishment.

 - The only way to defeat the knights is to take advantage of their one weakness — fear of the word "it".
-Most people apparently take advantage of this without even realising it.
+Most people apparently take advantage of this without even realizing it.
 Oh, I said it again!
 And again!
 But strangely, when Arthur asks for the knight's demands, he says "What is it that you want?" and the Knights don't react.

 - In real life, some have this response to having Python quoted at them over and over and over again...